Masculinizing hormone therapy: Testosterone

-The elimination half-life of testosterone in the blood is about 70 minutes, so it is necessary to have a continuous supply of the hormone for masculinization.
+The elimination half-life of testosterone in the blood is around 10 and 100 minutes, so it is necessary to have a continuous supply of the hormone for masculinization.

 A study of 45 FtM individuals randomly assigned to receive testoviron depot (intramuscular, 100 mg/10 days), testosterone gel (50 mg/day), or testosterone undecanoate (intramuscular, 1000 mg) found increased lean body mass, decreased fat mass, decreased high-density plasma lipoprotein levels, increased low-density lipoprotein levels, and increased prothrombin time.
 No differences were found between the different formulations of testosterone, and at week 54 all subjects were amenorrheic (no longer experiencing menstrual periods).

 1 year after treatment, general life satisfaction was increased in all subjects.